kiedrim/uloha1/README.md

 ## Running the Application

     Run the following command to start the application:
+    ```bash
     npm start
+    ```
     The application will start on the configured port, and you should see a message indicating that the app is listening on that port.

 ## Routes

 /track: Provides routes for tracking operations.

 /count: Provides routes for counting operations.

 ## Redis Connection